Lateral Solid Phase Epitaxy of Yttrium Iron Garnet

 The distance up to which the YIG crystallizes laterally on top of the \ch{SiO_x} can be extracted from both techniques, TEM and SEM.
 As the SEM allows for a fast measurement of the crystallization front, the lateral crystallization data is extracted from the SE images and EBSD data.

-To determine the lateral crystallization velocities, each sample was annealed multiple times and the distance covered by the crystallization front was measured after each annealing step.
+To determine the lateral crystallization velocities, each sample is annealed multiple times and the distance covered by the crystallization front is measured after each annealing step.
 At each time and temperature pair we analyze multiple images across the mesa edge and thereby obtain the respective, average crystallization distance and its standard deviation.
-We then determine the lateral crystallization velocity from the slope of a linear fit to the data.
-In addition to the rate, a temporal offset can be extracted.
-This offset occurs due to a delayed start of the lateral crystallization, which we assume is the time the YIG layer needs to crystallize vertically before being able to act as a seed.
-Furthermore, this temporal offset can stem from an initial induction period after which the velocity followed a linear rate, which has been reported for other materials. \cite{white_ion_1988}
+The time which corresponds to a lateral crystallization distance of \SI{0}{nm} is approximated by the time necessary for the YIG to crystallize vertically up to the height of the step, e.g., \SI{0.34}{h} for a step height of \SI{20}{nm} with a vertical crystallization velocity of \SI{58.8}{nm/h} for YIG on GGG at \SI{600}{\degreeCelsius}, as detailed in our previous work.\cite{sailler_crystallization_2023} We then determine the lateral crystallization velocity from the slope of a linear fit to the data.